ryanhulke/Agent-Zero/readme.md

 Once functions are called by the AI, they are sent to the web app client.

 TO-DO: send functions (click, type, etc.) from web app client to chrome extension. write all of the chrome extension logic. implement async server requests

+## How to run:
+after installing dependancies, go into the server directory and run "python server.py".
+Then go into client directory and run "streamlit run streamlit-client.py".